Sikh Empire: Intra-Misl Wars

 After the reign of Jassa Singh Ramgarhia, the Sikh Misls became divided and fought each other.
-A sort of 'Cold War' broke out with the Bhangi, Nakkai, Dalelwala and Ramgharia Misls verses Sukerchakia, Ahluwalia, Karor Singhia and Kaniyeha.
+A sort of 'Cold War' broke out with the Bhangi, Nakkai, Dalelwala and Ramgharia misls verses Sukerchakia, Ahluwalia, Karor Singhia and Kaniyeha.
 The Shaheedan, Nishania and Singhpuria also allied but did not engage in warfare with the others and continued the Dal Khalsa.

 The Phulkian Misl was excommunicated from the confederacy.
-Rani Sada Kaur of the Kanhaiya Misl rose in the vacuum and destroyed the power of the Bhangis.
+Sada Kaur of the Kanhaiya Misl rose in the vacuum and destroyed the power of the Bhangis.
 She later gave her throne to Maharaja Ranjit Singh.